The Ly$\alpha$ and Continuum Origins Survey. III. Investigating the Link between Galaxy Morphology, Merger Properties and LyC Escape: Morphology of the LaCOS galaxies

 We compare LaCOS morphometrics to those available for galaxies in the Cosmic Evolution Survey \citep[COSMOS]{Scoville2007}.
 The COSMOS survey is very well suited to such a comparison, as it is a wide, multi-wavelength survey of galaxies covering a large redshift range and having HST imaging.
 We note, however, that at the redshift range of interest, COSMOS galaxies do not have LyC observations.
 Therefore, we do not know if, or which of the COSMOS galaxies are LyC-emitters.
 Nevertheless LyC-emitters are rare at $z\sim0$, so we expect a very small number of LyC-emitters in COSMOS in the redshift range considered, if any.

 To enable comparisons between LaCOS and COSMOS, we select COSMOS galaxies at the same redshifts as LaCOS objects ($z=0.22-0.32$) using the spectroscopic redshift information in \cite{Khostovan2025}, yielding an initial sample of 3573 galaxies.
-While morphometrics have been derived for COSMOS in \cite{Scarlata2007}, differences in methods in \texttt{statmorph} and the dedicated software developed for the purpose of analyzing COSMOS galaxies could cause systematic differences im morphometrics and bias the comparison.
+To limit selection effects, we apply an additional cut on the stellar mass using the catalog in \cite{Weaver2022} to select COSMOS galaxies within the LaCOS mass range ($7.8<\log_{10}\,\rm{M}<11.2$), reducing the COSMOS control sample to 637 galaxies.
+While morphometrics have been derived for COSMOS in \cite{Scarlata2007}, differences in methods between \texttt{statmorph} and the dedicated software developed for the purpose of analyzing COSMOS galaxies could cause systematic differences in morphometrics and bias the comparison.
 Therefore, we adopt an approach similar to that employed in \cite{Scarlata2007}, but using \texttt{statmorph} to compare COSMOS and LaCOS morphometrics.
 First, we use the \texttt{Python} \texttt{SExtractor} implementation \texttt{sep} \citep{BertinAnouts1996,Barbary2016} to derive segmentation maps and replace the pixels from sources in the field other than the main target with noise to create clean images.
 We then use the semiminor and semimajor axes $a$ and $b$ retrieved by \texttt{sep} to calculate the ellipticity $e=1-b/a$ and position angle for the source.
 Additionally, we use the source flux to define a "total radius" $R_{tot}$ through integration in circular apertures and extract stamps around the targets that are $3\times R_{tot}$ in size.
-We use the package \texttt{petrofit} to calculate the Petrosian radius in the masked stamps.
+We use the package \texttt{PetroFit} to calculate the Petrosian radius in the masked stamps \citep{Geda2022,petrofitZenodo}.
 Finally, we derive an initial segmentation map that is an ellipse of major-axis equal to the Petrosian radius and with ellipticity and position angles as derived using \texttt{sep}.
-We then feed the corresponding stamps and segmentation maps to statmorph for the calculation of morphometrics.
-For COSMOS galaxies, we use the HST/ACS F814W mosaic images, with $0.03"$ pixel scale, retrieved through the NASA/IPAC Infrared Science Archive.
-Cutouts could not be retrieved for 156 of the COSMOS galaxies with matching redshift as they were outside of the HST/ACS mosaic coverage.
-Additionally, morphometrics calculation failed for 400 galaxies due to contamination by neighboring stars and sources, incomplete HST coverage, or imaging artifacts.
-This results in 3017 COSMOS galaxies with redshifts matched to LaCOS and valid morphometrics.
+We then feed the corresponding stamps and segmentation maps to \texttt{statmorph} for morphometrics calculation.
+For COSMOS galaxies \citep{Koekemoer2007,Massey2010}, we use the $0.03"$ pixel scale HST/ACS F814W mosaic images retrieved through the NASA/IPAC Infrared Science Archive \citep{10.26131/irsa178}.
+Morphometrics calculation failed for 25 galaxies due to contamination by neighboring stars and sources, incomplete HST coverage, or imaging artifacts.
+This results in 612 COSMOS galaxies with redshifts and stellar masses matched to LaCOS and valid morphometrics.
 We re-derive LaCOS morphometrics in the F850LP filter (close to F814W in terms of wavelength coverage) using the same method as that applied to COSMOS galaxies.
 We note that the morphometrics derived for the comparison to COSMOS images in LaCOS have values similar as when using the method described in \ref{sec:methods-morph}.
 The comparison of the morphometrics between LaCOS and COSMOS galaxies is shown in Figure \ref{fig:comp_cosmos}.